The Challenge

 Communicate The Value Of Glucose Tracking

-Pioneering a new market is great but it comes with challenges, such as convincing prospective customers of the value of your technology.
+Pioneering a new market is great but it comes with challenges, such as convincing people of the value of your technology.

 1. Create An App Useful To Athletes